Maria Weiterer: Slow release

 Staying put was also not a good idea.
-From Anna Esmiol, a gaullist agent who had managed to get a job in the Marseilles passport office, Weiterer learned that her name appeared on a list of individuals to be handed over to the Gestapo.
+From Anna Esmiol, a gaullist agent who had managed to get a job in the Marseille passport office, Weiterer learned that her name appeared on a list of individuals to be handed over to the Gestapo.
 The information was accompanied by a recommendation to disappear.
 Through her contacts with the Mexican consul and with Noel Field she made a further application for an exit visa, but with no more success than before.
-In the end she took refuge in the Marseilles home of a man called Paul Burkhardt and his French wife, who hid her on the instructions of another high-profile German communist exile whose exit visa for Mexico had been blocked, Paul Merker.
+In the end she took refuge in the Marseille home of a man called Paul Burkhardt and his French wife, who hid her on the instructions of another high-profile German communist exile whose exit visa for Mexico had been blocked, Paul Merker.
 Merker himself went "underground" at about the same time.
 While she was in hiding Weiterer was able to keep in contact with Noel Field.
 She was not able to communicate with her partner, Siegfried Rädel, however.
 He was at this stage still being held at the concentration camp at Le Vernet.
 He had already been granted Soviet citizenship and there were plans to smuggle him to Moscow, but these were set aside in the context of the Stalin-Hitler non-aggression pact, and in the end he was extradited to Germany in August 1942 and executed on 10 May 1943 at the Plötzensee Prison in Berlin.

-In June 1942 the secret communist network in Vichy France decided to end Weiterer's clandestine stay in Marseilles and smuggle her to Geneva in Switzerland.
+In June 1942 the secret communist network in Vichy France decided to end Weiterer's clandestine stay in Marseille and smuggle her to Geneva in Switzerland.
 Her escape was planned and organised by Leo Bauer, helped by French and Swiss customs officers and by Marthe, the French wife of Willi Kreikemeyer.
 She now lived - unregistered and illegally, but apparently at liberty - in Switzerland between 1942 and 1944.
 Leo Bauer who had helped her was arrested by the Swiss in October 1942 and imprisoned because of his communist party activities on account of residing in Switzerland without any permit.